SK3CHI3/magSign/README.md

   - Smooth transitions and animations using Rive
   - Responsive design for all device sizes
   - Dark/Light theme toggle
-  - Interactive error handling with visual feedback
+  - Interactive error handling with visual feedback.

 - **Security**
   - Password encryption